The Absorption Law, or How to Kreisel a Hilbert-Bernays-L\"ob: Examples

 Suppose ${\sf EA} \vdash \opr_\beta \bot \to \opr_\beta^{\sf cf}\bot$.
 It follows that ${\sf EA} \vdash \oco^{\sf cf}_\beta \top \to \oco_\beta\top$.
 Then, by a meta-theorem from \cite{wilk:sche87}, it follows that (a) ${\sf S}^1_2 + \oco^{\sf cf}_\beta\top \vdash \oco_\beta^J\top$, for a definable cut $J$.
 We also have that (b) {\sf EA} interprets ${\sf S}^1_2 + \oco^{\sf cf}_\beta\top$.
 Combining (a) and (b), we find that {\sf EA} interprets ${\sf S}^1_2+\oco_\beta\top$.
 But this contradicts the Second Incompleteness Theorem.

-\medent We note that our last two examples also satisfy the Hilbert-Bernays Condition.
-A disadvantage of these examples is do not work for the global version of the L\"ob Conditions, where the quantifiers over sentences for {\sf L}2 and {\sf L}3 are inside the theory.
+We note that our examples also satisfy {\sf HB}.
+A disadvantage is that they do not work for the global version of the L\"ob Conditions, where the quantifiers over sentences for {\sf L}2 and {\sf L}3 are inside the theory.
 It would be interesting to have an example for this case. \end{example}

 \begin{example} ${+}{-}{+}$: Here is an example of a Fefermanian predicate that does satisfy the L\"ob Conditions and does not satisfy the Kreisel Condition.
 Let $U_0:= {\sf EA}$, $U:={\sf EA}+\opr_\beta \bot$.
 Let $P := {\sf prov}_{\gamma}$, where $\gamma(x) :\iff \beta(x) \vee x = \gnum{\opr_\beta\bot}$.